 If you absolutely must have wood be prepared to keep up with painting and staining etc.

 First I would recommend getting torsion springs instead of extension springs because they last longer in general.
-Second, I would recommend getting the heavy duty springs which should last about 2 times longer.
+Second, I would recommend getting the heavy-duty springs that should last about 2 times longer.

 Springs have a lifespan measured in cycles (the opening and closing of the door) regular springs have about 10,000 cycles for about $50 or so more you can get one that has 20,000 or more.
 That’s a good value for the money.

-No sense investing in a new garage door only to have that tired old motor running things.
+No sense in investing in a new garage door only to have that tired old motor running things.
 If you didn’t have a garage door opener already I highly recommend getting one.
-Your not getting any younger so save the squats for the gym.
-Also it makes it so much easier to get the car in and out with groceries and such.
+You are not getting any younger so save the squats for the gym.
+Also, it makes it so much easier to get the car in and out with groceries and such.
 Plus it’s much more secure than a manual door.

 Get one with a belt drive since it’s much quieter and longer lasting.

 If eyes are the windows to your soul then windows are the eyes to your garage.
 Or better put, they just make your garage look nicer.
-Maybe because they make the garage doors look more face-like and humans like faces.
-They also add some natural light in the garage.
+Maybe because they make the garage doors look more face-like, and humans tend to like faces.
+They also add some natural light to the garage.
 Make sure they match the style of the rest of the house.
-And by all means get insulated windows.
+And by all means, get insulated windows.
 No sense getting an insulated garage door with sad cold windows.
 No.

 Just read and understand and ask questions.
 Most ethical dealers are transparent about coverage but may not know you have a question unless you ask.

 As they say “The best surprise is no surprise.”

 If you have an older garage door, upgrading to a new one is most likely a good investment in the future of your home.
 It’s one of the few home improvements you can make that both add value and quality of life while increasing your resale value even over time.